 COVID changes the performance plan

-Two weeks before Atlantis Rebirth’s expected premiere in Sint Maarten, COVID-19 arrived on the island.
+Two weeks before Atlantis Rebirth’s expected premiere in St. Martin, COVID-19 arrived on the island.
 The airport shut down and soon the country would be on police-enforced lockdown.

 “I waited to see what would happen, but I couldn’t delay it anymore and I was mad COVID wasn’t over,” van Arneman said.
 He waited several months for clearance to debut the show, but his patience ran low.
 “I needed to do something or else I was gonna lose the dancers.”

 If he couldn’t gather large crowds to see a live performance, he could give them something to watch as they quarantined.
-With the remaining funding from the National Institute of Art of St. Maarten, van Arneman decided to turn his latest dance project into a film.
+With a COVID-related grant from the nonprofit foundation Prins Bernhard Cultuur Fonds Caribisch Gebied, and help from various community members, van Arneman decided to turn his latest dance project into a film.

-Realizing that his limited knowledge of filmmaking could only take him so far, van Arneman contracted with a local videographer and dancer, Marine Caillet, to shoot the film.
-Caillet’s understanding of dance movements mixed with van Arneman’s historical research transformed Atlantis Rebirth from a one-dimensional dance performance to a documentary-style film featuring powerful voices and mesmerizing dancers.
+Realizing that he needed a skilled videographer with an eye for dance, van Arneman contracted with a local videographer and dancer, Marine Caillet, to shoot the film.
+Caillet’s understanding of dance movements mixed with van Arneman’s historical research and choreography transformed the live performance of Atlantis Rebirth into a documentary-style film featuring powerful voices and mesmerizing dancers.

-As the film progresses, we watch interviews with Caribbean icons such as Martinque’s Aimé Césaire, Maurice Bishop from Grenada, and Daniella Jeffrey from Sint Maarten, to help the audience comprehend the continued struggles that Black Caribbeans face to preserve their culture and build a fruitful future.
+The film, which will soon make its international debut, goes through a series of Caribbean revolutions.
+Through carefully selected movements and clothing, they illustrate the difficulty and violence that accompanied life in the “new world” , a place inhabited by Indigenous communities, colonizers, and enslaved Afro descendants.
+In the section depicting the birth of the Garifuna people, the choreography shows the interaction of African and Indigenous people and the struggles that ensued.
+As the film progresses, we watch interviews with Caribbean icons such as Martinque’s Aimé Césaire, Maurice Bishop from Grenada, and Daniella Jeffrey from St. Martin, to help the audience comprehend the continued struggles that Black Caribbeans face to preserve their culture and build a fruitful future.